SquireOfSoftware/tap-on/README.md

 dated and quite cumbersome to keep manually count how many people are currently present and match that against who have checked their names off.

-There are also analytics that are required to be performed on the system as well which makes it a bit more annoying to track since monthly copies are almost hidden from us.

-I would like this system to be automated, so that this information can be "easily" looked up and maintained as opposed to storing pieces of paper with mistyped names and stuff.

-I would also like to have a lot more control over this information since, as a part of the church, not a lot of visibility is given with regards to how people attend the service.

 ## Some necessary descriptions

 People come in and they "sign" themselves in with a person on the desk keeping count of everyone.